moby/buildkit/docs/solver.md

 ### Operation interface

-Operation interface is how the solver can evaluate the properties the actual vertex operation.
+Operation interface is how the solver can evaluate the properties of the actual vertex operation.
 These methods run on the worker, and their implementation is determined by the value of `vertex.Sys()`.
 The solver is configured with a "resolve" function that can convert a `vertex.Sys()` into an `Op`.

 ```go
 // Op is an implementation for running a vertex